suxuekun/libpyiotcloud/_setup_devguide/README.md

 		   POST /user/signup
 		   headers: {'Authorization': 'Bearer ' + jwtEncode(email, password), 'Content-Type': 'application/json'}
 		   data: { 'email': string, 'phone_number': string, 'name': string }
+		   // name can be 1 or multiple words
+		   // phone_number is optional
 		   // phone number should begin with "+" followed by country code then the number (ex.
 SG number +6512341234)
 		   // password length is 6 characters minimum as set in Cognito
 		-  Response: